Softing CAN-AC2-PCI with Philips SJA1000 FIFO Write Driver block (not recommended)

 If the message consists of double values in a matrix, changing this parameter does not change the block behavior.
 You specify the port number in the CAN message.
 A single FIFO Write block can send messages through both ports.

-or double depending on which data type you are using for your messages,
+type CAN_MESSAGE or double depending on which data type you are using for your messages, in

 Function executed without detecting an error.